hbr8218/studentGuide/README.md

 Further, we will able to push our apps live to heroku. <br />
 - For staging: git push stage master
 - For production: git push pro master
+## Config Setting
+### Local Setting
+To set up our application with environment variables, we’re going to use autoenv.
+This program allows us to set commands that will run every time we cd into our directory.
+In order to use it, we will need to install it globally.
+First, exit out of your virtual environment in the terminal, install autoenv, then and add a .env file and the following: <br />
+`source your_virtual_env_path/bin/activate` <br />
+`export APP_SETTING="Config.DevelopmentConfig"`
+### Heroku Setting
+Similarly, Set environment variables on Heroku. <br />
+- For Staging: heroku config:set APP_SETTINGS=config.StagingConfig --remote stage
+- For Production: heroku config:set APP_SETTINGS=config.ProductionConfig --remote pro